USEPA/EPATADA/CONTRIBUTING.md

 ## Branches

--   To contribute a specific change or new code, outside contributors can create a new branch or fork this repo from the **develop** branch, then create a pull request for us to review.

 All new development currently happens in the **develop** branch.

-To contribute a specific change or new code, outside contributors can create a new branch or fork this repo from the **develop** branch, then create a pull request for us to review.
+To contribute a specific change or new code, outside contributors can fork this repo from the **develop** branch.
+Contributors should work from their personal fork and on one specific "task" at a time.
+When complete, they should submit a pull request to request their changes be merged into the TADA develop branch.
+Contributors should submit a separate pull request for each "task".

-Each contributor should work in a new, separate branch for each task.
-When the task is complete, the contributor can create a pull request for changes to be merged.
-We will review the contribution and delete the branch once the merge is complete.
-GitHub best practice is to not reuse branches after merge is requested via a pull request.
+"Tasks" should be small in scope.
+For example, they may pertain to a bug fix or update relevant to a single function.
+A single "task" may also encompass the same changes made across many functions if needed.
+Another example of a single "task" could be to make changes to all documentation to improve clarity, for example.
+Furthermore, a task may include developing a new function, or a series of related functions.
+In some cases, tasks can also be synonymous with issues, and the pull request can be directly linked to a specific issue (in that case, the Repository Administrators will review the pull request and issue and the same time, and the issue can be closed once the pull request is merged.

 Complete the pull request by detailing all fixes and contributions, and tagging TADA repo admins who should review the work.
 For this package, please tag cristinamullin (Cristina Mullin) and mthawley (Shelly Thawley).
 Repository Administrators will review code contributions from external collaborators and integrate code commits into source code.
 This is done to ensure code stability and consistency and prevent degradation of code performance.
 After review, the admin will either accept the submission, recommend specific improvements to the submission, or in some cases reject the submission.
 To avoid issues, developers contributing code should contact the repository admins (Cristina or) early in the development process and maintain contact throughout to help ensure the submission is compatible with the code base and is a robust addition.

 ## More Information